osqzss/bladeGPS/Readme.md

 Follow the instructions at [Nuand wiki page](https://github.com/Nuand/bladeRF/wiki/Getting-Started%3A-Windows) and build the bladeRF library from the source with Visual Studio 2013 Express for Windows Desktop.
 Assume you already downloaded pthread and libusb files and successfully built the bladeRF library for your Windows environment.

-1. Start Visual Studio.
+1. Start Visual Studio
-2. Create an empty project for a console application.
+2. Create an empty project for a console application
 3. On the _Solution Explorer_ at right, add the following files to the project:
     * __bladegps.c__ and __bladegps.h__
     * __gpssim.c__ and __gpssim.h__